FACTION BRIEF

 Safety Committee Chair

 The only survivor of the ORACLE Tombs Expedition willing to discuss anything at all.
-What he saw changed him.
-He now leads guild safety efforts, developing protocols to prevent fragment contamination.
+What he saw on ORACLE-Prime changed him—he won't say how, but everyone can see it.
+He now leads guild safety efforts, developing protocols to prevent fragment contamination and establishing extraction procedures for compromised team members.
+He's saved dozens of lives.
+He refuses credit.

 "There are things in the Tombs that aren't dead.
 That aren't alive either.
 They're waiting.
 We don't go there anymore."